Unlock Your Future in Sonography: Choose NJ’s Only Accredited Bachelor’s Degree Program at Rutgers

 State Authorization and Professional Licensure Disclosure:

 The Rutgers School of Health Professions Certificate and BS in Cardiovascular Sonography meets the professional licensing requirements of the following states: ND, NH, NM, OR.
+All states not listed above, to the best of our knowledge, do not require professional licensure to practice within our profession.

 Admission Criteria